Tutorial to develop a Spyder plugin#

 self.pause = True

-And inside the update_timer method, substitute
+And inside the update_timer method of the same class, replace

 if self.countdown > 0: